 In my new book, The Ultimate Wildlife Watching Guide for Yellowstone National Park, you will learn about the major species of animals found in the park, including information about where they are frequently found.
 You’ll also gain knowledge on where animals are seen throughout the year, giving you the best chance to see all the wildlife you hope to see with your trip.
 You’ll learn about the gear needed, the best times of the day to go search for animals and even how to approach wildlife experts to gain their knowledge.
 This book has the potential to turn your Yellowstone trip into the ultimate in wildlife watching.

 The answer is experience.
 I have been visiting Yellowstone for 30+ years, as well as having lived and worked right near the park.
-In 2019, I visited the park every single week.
+In 2019, 2020 and 2021, I visited the park nearly every single week.
 With thousands of trips into the stunning landscape, I have seen nearly every animal possible, numerous times.
 Year round, I have traveled into the park and witness scenes like wolves chasing down bison and elk, grizzly bears feasting on elk and bison, elk battling for a harem, bison in the rut and bighorn sheep challenging each other.
 I have seen beavers, otters, eagles, swans and sandhill cranes.
 I have watched bison and elk take their first steps, and other animals take their last.
 I have seen coyotes and fox dive into snow and watched as mountain goats perch precariously from craggy rocks.
 I have seen it all and want to share that knowledge with you.
 With full color images and a beautiful layout, this book is for every Yellowstone enthusiast, no matter the age or experience level.

 Wildlife watching in Yellowstone can be pretty easy.
 More than likely you will see a few animals here and there, maybe even a whole herd of elk or bison, depending on the season.
 But to see all the animals, or at least the main ones, comes down to luck, timing and a bit of effort.
 Luckily, I have been watching the animals of Yellowstone for my entire life